Vietnam at a glance

 Top Halong Bay tours:

-Ranked fourth on TripAdvisor’s Traveller’s Choice Destination Awards, Vietnam’s vibrant capital city is a maze of hidden alleyways, tranquil parks and sprawling residential areas, containing more street food stalls per square mile than anywhere on earth.
-Hanoi’s bustling Old Quarter, colonial architecture and historical monuments - including but not limited to the Ho Chi Minh Mausoleum and the Hoa Lo prison - have long attracted those with a taste for the exotic.
+Ranked fourth on TripAdvisor’s Traveller’s Choice Destination Awards, Vietnam’s vibrant capital city is a maze of hidden alleyways, tranquil parks and sprawling residential areas.
+It is said that Hanoi contains more street food stalls per square mile than anywhere on earth, making it a foodie paradise.
+Hanoi’s bustling Old Quarter, colonial architecture and historical monuments, including the Ho Chi Minh Mausoleum and the Hoa Lo Prison, have long attracted those with a taste for the exotic.

 Top Hanoi tours:

 Ho Chi Minh City is an energetic collision of commerce and culture -a city hurtling into the future at such a blistering pace that visitors can’t help but go along for the ride.
 As Vietnam’s commercial capital, it is also a city of contrast; home to some of the country’s finest hotels, upscale restaurants and classy boutiques sandwiched in between crowded food stalls and bustling wet markets.
 The city is also a labyrinth of historical monuments, ranging from the chilling War Remnants Museum to the fascinating Cu Chi Tunnels.